ialbert/biostar-central/docs/forum-index.md

     $ conda activate engine

-Enter the `biostar-central` directory and enter the command `make forum serve` to start a local server
+Enter the command `make forum serve` to start a local server.

     (engine) user:~/biostar-central$ make forum serve    # Start local server

-The site is available at http://127.0.0.1:8000/.
+The site is now available at http://127.0.0.1:8000/.